Advisr/advisr-toolbox/README.txt

 == Changelog ==

+= v2.0 =
+* Updated the look and feel of Advisr Team Pages

 = v0.1 =
 * Create and edit internal team members
 * Meta data for internal team members: Order, Role, Mobile and Telephone